Mecit-tuksoy/systemd-docker-k8s-setup/README.md

+### In order to complete the tasks outlined in this document, the following system requirements must be met:

+System Requirements:

+1- Operating System: Ubuntu 22.04.5 LTS or a compatible Linux distribution.

+2- Programming Languages: Python 3, pip3

+3- Containerization: Docker, Docker Compose

+4- Orchestration: Kubernetes (minikube, KIND, EKS, or a managed Kubernetes service)

+5- CLI Tools: kubectl, Helm, talosctl

 # Task 1

 The purpose of this task is to run a Python Flask application that prints "Hello everyone!" as a systemd service on Ubuntu.
 The service should remain active, ensure logs are recorded correctly, and automatically restart in case of potential errors.